| |

 • Pickle Juice: Add pickle juice to the sauce to taste for extra tang.

-• Spinach: Stir in 2 cups of fresh spinach with the cooked noodles and cook until wilted.
+• Spinach: Stir in 2 cups of fresh spinach with the pasta and heat until wilted.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.